MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 # Which one is better - opacity, rgba() or something else?
 To blur the background element

-Maybe you had a lot of hard times like I had, trying to blur the background element without affecting its internal elements such as child elements, text, etc.
+Maybe you had a lot of hard times like I had, trying to blur the background element without affecting its internal elements such as, child elements, text, etc.

-Or you didn't have any experience like that and as the first thought, you may think it's not a big deal and, you may suggest to use `opacity`to do the job.
+Or maybe you didn't have any experience like that at all.
+If so, as the first thought, you may think, "oh! it won't be a big deal"? and, you may suggest to use `opacity` to do the job.

 And the next moment, you might be wondering, okay if the `opacity` does the job then what does the *alpha* value of the `rgba()` do?